Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Maine prohibits discrimination in employment because of race, color, sex, sexual orientation or gender identity, physical or mental disability, religion, age, ancestry, national origin, or familial status.
 Me.
 Rev. Stat. tit.
 5, § 4571.
 Proposed legislation, introduced in April 2023, would add vaccination status and political affiliation to this list of protected classes.

-The Maine Human Rights Act defines race to include traits associated with race, including hair texture, Afro hairstyles, and protective hairstyles, including braids, twists, and locks.
+The Maine Human Rights Act defines race to include characteristics or traits that are associated with race, including hair texture, Afro hairstyles, and protective hairstyles, including braids, twists, and locks.
 Me.
 Rev Stat. tit.
 5, § 4553.

 Sexual Harassment Policies

 Employers must act to ensure a workplace free of sexual harassment by implementing certain minimum requirements.
-Employers must post in a prominent and accessible location in the workplace, a poster providing information on sexual harassment and must provide employees with written notice of similar information annually.
+For example, employers must post in a prominent and accessible location in the workplace, a poster providing information regarding: 1) the illegality of sexual harassment; 2) a description of sexual harassment, utilizing examples; 3) the complaint process available through the commission; and 4) directions on how to contact the commission, and must provide employees with written notice of similar information annually.
 The posting requirements are identified in Me.
 Rev. Stat. tit.
 26, § 807.

 Workplaces with 15 or more employees are required to conduct an education and training program for all new employees within one year of commencement of employment.
 The required information is identified in Me.
 Rev. Stat. tit.
 26, § 807.